Fedutin22/replit-driving-school/replit.md

 **Key Features:**

 *   **Schedule Management:** Admins and instructors can manage course schedules.
 The system stores schedules in UTC, with frontend conversions to the Riga timezone (UTC+2/3) using `date-fns-tz` to handle Daylight Saving Time.
 Calendar views are available for students, instructors, and admins, with role-based filtering and instructor filtering.
 Sessions are informational only - students cannot register.
 Attendance is managed manually by instructors and admins.
+The `/api/instructors` endpoint is available to both admins and instructors for fetching the instructor list when creating/editing schedules.
 *   **Course Management Statistics:** The admin course management table displays comprehensive statistics for each course, including topic, post, and schedule counts, optimized with efficient database queries.
 *   **Student Course Schedule Count:** Students can view the number of scheduled sessions for both enrolled and available courses.
 *   **Enrollment Tracking:** Admin-only features for student enrollment overview and progress tracking, with detailed enrollment data and search functionality.